 In 1962, U.S. Special Forces established a camp in the far northwest corner of South Vietnam at the village of Khe Sanh.
-The camp stood only ten and a half miles east of the Laotian border and seventeen miles south of the Demilitarized Zone (DMZ).
-To ensure the air delivery of supplies and reinforcements to the garrison stationed there, American engineers built a simple dirt airstrip atop the Xom Cham Plateau, a height of flat red earth bordered on the north and west by dark green forested peaks.
-Off the eastern end of the airstrip, the plateau abruptly fell away into a chasm that had been eroded by the waters of the Rao Quan River.
+The camp stood only ten and a half miles east of the Laotian border and seventeen miles south of the Demilitarized Zone (DMZ) separating North from South Vietnam.
+To ensure the air delivery of supplies and reinforcements to the garrison stationed there, American engineers built a simple dirt airstrip atop the Xom Cham Plateau, a height of flat, red earth bordered on the north and west by dark-green, forested peaks.
+Off the eastern end of the airstrip, the plateau abruptly fell away into a chasm eroded by the waters of the Rao Quan River.

 The Green Berets and Montagnard Strikers at Khe Sanh failed to halt the movement of infiltrators into South Vietnam for the same reasons they had been unsuccessful elsewhere.
-Inaccessible terrain, dense vegetation, and uncooperative weather conditions worked against their efforts.
-The mixed performance of the Montagnards, a lack of mobility, the small number of foot soldiers engaged in active patrolling at any one time, and the large land area requiring constant surveillance, doomed the program from the start.
+Rugged terrain, thick vegetation, and uncooperative weather conditions worked against their efforts.
+Plus, unreliable Montagnards, the absence of light observation planes and reconnaissance helicopters, the small number of foot soldiers engaged in active patrolling at any one time, and the large land area requiring constant surveillance doomed the anti-infiltration program from the start.

-The terrain surrounding Khe Sanh made effective interdiction almost impossible.
-The rivers and streams of the Central Highlands cut precipitous, boulder-strewn valleys, impeding Allied ground observation.
-A mile east of Khe Sanh, the Rao Quan River flowed through one of the Central Highlands’ countless steep-walled valleys.
+The terrain surrounding Khe Sanh made interdiction almost impossible.
+The rivers and streams of the Central Highlands ran through deep, dark valleys, which impeded Allied ground observation.
+For example, only a mile east of the Khe Sanh camp, the Rao Quan River flowed through one of the Central Highlands’ countless, steep-sided valleys.
 From atop the plateau, an observer could not see the bottom of the Rao Quan.
-Consequently, small Communist formations could literally get under the nose of the base’s garrison without observation.
+As a result, Communist troops could get right under the nose of the base’s garrison without observation.

 Triple-canopy jungle, tall elephant grass, and dense bamboo stands added to the troubles of Allied recon teams.
-The green cloak of vegetation concealed Communist infiltrators.
+A green cloak of vegetation concealed Communist infiltrators.
 Surveillance was made more difficult by fog, rain, and clouds.
 Fog descended on the camp and its environs daily during the northeast monsoon season from September through January.
 At night and in the early morning hours, ghostly fingers of fog slid down from the mountain heights, completely covering the valleys and low-lying areas.
 These were the same places through which Communist troops marched in silence through the impenetrable haze.
-The fog usually retreated between 9:30 and 11:00 in the morning, burned off by the piercing Indochinese sun and the rising temperatures of mid-day.
+The fog usually retreated between 9:30 am and 11:00 am, having been burned off by the piercing Indochinese sun and the rising temperatures of mid-day.

-Route 9 linked the base camp to South Vietnam’s coastal plain.
-Ever since the mid-1940s, and the outbreak of the Franco-Vietnamese War, the road had been subjected to regular Communist ambush.
-A string of towering hills stood over the roadway between Khe Sanh and Ca Lu; while immediately south of the dirt track flowed the Thach Han River.
+Route 9 linked the base to South Vietnam’s coastal plain.
+Since the mid-1940s, and the outbreak of the First Indochina War, the road had been subjected to regular Communist ambush.
+A long row of high hills stood over the roadway between Khe Sanh and Ca Lu; while immediately south of the dirt track flowed the Thach Han River.
 At several locations, Route 9 came within feet of the river’s edge.
 The road – flanked by hills on the north and by the river to the south, offered no wiggle room for an Allied convoy under attack.
 In order to shut down traffic on Route 9, the Communists simply needed to destroy one of the many bridges west of Cam Lo.

 Between 1962 and early 1968, the Vietcong and North Vietnamese repeatedly closed Route 9, forcing the Americans to resupply the Green Berets and Strikers at Khe Sanh and Lang Vei (another Special Forces camp located 3.5 miles southwest of Khe Sanh) by air.
 But air resupply frequently fell victim to the vicissitudes of the South Vietnamese environment.
-The same clouds, crachin, and fog that hampered the surveillance missions of the Special Forces recon teams grounded U.S. helicopters and cargo planes.
-Khe Sanh’s remote geographical location, its difficult weather, and its tenuous connection to the east via Route 9 made it one of the most vulnerable U.S. bases in all of South Vietnam.
+The same clouds, crachin, and fog that hampered the surveillance missions of the Special Forces recon teams grounded cargo planes.

-The camp at Khe Sanh possessed other tactical disadvantages.
-Communist centers of power in North Vietnam and Laos sat only a short distance away.
-Tchepone, Laos, a major North Vietnamese transportation, communications, and logistics hub, lay 33 miles west of the base, or about a day and a half of hard marching by Communist foot soldiers.
-The border with North Vietnam was only twenty miles north of the camp.
-Thus, Communist commanders, if they so chose, could rapidly move infantry units against Khe Sanh from staging areas in Laos and North Vietnam.
-That possibility, combined with the vulnerable road link to the coast and the restrictions imposed on resupply by the weather, should have raised serious doubts in Washington and Saigon about deploying U.S. forces to Khe Sanh.
+Khe Sanh possessed one other major tactical handicap.
+Namely, Communist centers of power in North Vietnam and Laos sat only a short distance away.
+Tchepone, Laos, a North Vietnamese transportation, communications, and logistics hub, sat only thirty-three miles west of the base, or about a day and a half of hard marching by Communist foot soldiers.
+And troop staging areas within North Vietnam lay only about twenty-five miles north of the camp.
+Consequently, Communist commanders could rapidly move large infantry units against Khe Sanh from either Laos or North Vietnam.

 New York Times, “Foe’s Laos Build-up Reported Taxing U.S. Bomber Forces,” Charles Mohr, January 17, 1968; New York Times, “Confrontation at Khe Sanh,” February 18, 1968.